better-xcloud/docs/docs/browsers.md

 ---
 - **Kiwi Browser** is the best choice on Android.
 All features work, it means you can get 1080p stream + high-quality codec profile (the best possible quality).
-- **Better xCloud** also works on Android TV, but you'll have to sideload the browser APK and need a Bluetooth mouse if you want to interact with the Settings.